AdRoll/baker/content/en/docs/Components/Filters/RegexMatch.md

 ## Filter *RegexMatch*

 ### Overview
-Discard a record if one or more fields don't match the corresponding regular expressions
+Discard record which have one or more fields that do not match their corresponding regular expressions

 ### Configuration